siddharthvyas99/TaskHelper/README.md

 - Database creation and initialization both are handled when `./bin/setup` is run

-- How to run the test suite Use command `bundle exec rails t` to run Rails unit tests
+- To run the test suite use command `bundle exec rails t` to run Rails unit tests

 - Services (job queues, cache servers, search engines, etc.)
+  - App uses Sidekiq for background job processing and Sidekiq CRON for cron job processing

 - Deployment
   - App is deployed on neetoDeploy (www.neeto.com/neetodeploy)